PRE-APPRENTICESHIP COOK

 • Small classes

-• 8 week paid work placement
+• Eight-week paid work placement

-• Books and supplies are included
+• Books, uniforms and supplies are included

 Admission Requirements